Skip to main content

 Prime Minister Nawaf Salam said the state rejected any military actions launched from Lebanese territory "outside the framework of its legitimate institutions" © Mena Today

-Israel launched heavy airstrikes on the Hezbollah-controlled southern suburbs of Beirut and more widely in Lebanon on Monday, in response to the Hezbollah drone and rocket strike, killing 31 people, according to the Lebanese health ministry.
+Israel launched heavy airstrikes on the Hezbollah-controlled southern suburbs of Beirut and more widely in Lebanon, in response to the Hezbollah drone and rocket strike, killing 31 people, according to the Lebanese health ministry.

-Hezbollah, which was founded by Iran's Revolutionary Guards in 1982, said its attack was to avenge "the pure blood" of Iranian Supreme Leader Ayatollah Ali Khamenei, who was killed in the bombing on Saturday.
+Hezbollah, a Shi'ite Muslim group established by Iran's Revolutionary Guards in 1982, said its attack was to avenge "the pure blood" of Iranian Supreme Leader Ayatollah Ali Khamenei, who was killed on Saturday, and "in defence of Lebanon".

 This "necessitates the immediate prohibition of all Hezbollah’s security and military activities as being outside the law, and obliging it to hand over its weapons to the Lebanese state", he said.